Nemotaku/close-tabs-to-the-left/README.md

-# Close Tabs to the Left
+# Close Tabs to the Right
-This WebExtension adds a context menu option to browser tabs to close tabs to the left of the selected one.
+Forked from mkopec extension: https://github.com/mkopec/close-tabs-to-the-left This WebExtension adds a context menu option to browser tabs to close tabs to the right of the selected one in order to avoid the annoying sub-menu.
-Tested on Firefox 55.
+Tested on Firefox 64.